rizwanbutt314/news-aggregator-assignment/README.md

 * `/r/news?query=abc`
 * `/n/news?query=abc`

-This API also has an swagger based ui where you can execute the apis directly.This ui will be accessible on following url:
+This API also has a swagger based UI where you can execute the APIs directly.
+This UI will be accessible on following URL:
 * `http(s)://ip:port/api-doc`